alper/nix-shorts/posts/install-things-to-nix-profile.md

 You can upgrade your installed packages by index with `nix profile upgrade 1` or you can upgrade all of them with `nix profile upgrade '.*'`.

-Don't forget to run `nix-collect-garbage` regularly to remove unused packages.
+Run `nix-collect-garbage` regularly to remove unused packages from your system.

 ## Can I go back to a previous profile?